Tips

 Grab Screws

-At Swiss3Dc, our solutions focus on minimizing or completely removing screws and grab screws.
+At Swiss3Dc, our solutions focus on minimising or completely removing screws and grab screws.

 When adapting the Starlex DHB hot-end to various existing systems, we leverage the existing tightening methods to install the Hot-end.